Which of the following functional groups is present in all amino ... | Channels for Pearson+

 1

-Understand the structure of amino acids: Amino acids are organic compounds that serve as the building blocks of proteins.
-Each amino acid has a central carbon atom, known as the alpha carbon, to which four different groups are attached.
+Begin by understanding what amino acids are: Amino acids are organic compounds that serve as the building blocks of proteins.
+They contain both an amino group and a carboxyl group.

-Compare the options: Evaluate the given options (Carboxyl group, Aldehyde group, Ketone group, Hydroxyl group) and identify which one is universally present in amino acids.
+Identify the functional groups listed in the problem: Carboxyl group, Aldehyde group, Ether group, and Ketone group.

-Conclude with the correct identification: Based on the structure of amino acids, the carboxyl group is the functional group present in all amino acids.
+Conclude that the carboxyl group is the functional group present in all amino acids, as it is a fundamental part of their structure.

 Watch next